seydx/homebridge-mercedesme/README.md

 * `cars.electricVehicle` - **not required** : Enable if your car is a electric vehicle (Default: false)

-## First start

-The Version 2 is completely new designed.
-It supports [Config UI X Plugin UI Utils](https://github.com/homebridge/plugin-ui-utils) and is full integrated in your homebridge system via Config UI X. The custom config will guide you through the process!
-Generating or refreshing access token was never easier!

-See below:

 ## Supported clients

 This plugin has been verified to work with the following apps on iOS 14: